 - Turn on the pump and run the rinse process for 1 minute or until the water in the sight glass is clear.

 - Reset the Filter Valve to Filter and ensure the handle locks into place.

 - Turn on the pump.

-8. Clean your salt cell (if you have a chlorinator)
+Step Eight: Clean your salt cell (If using a salt water chlorinator)

 As a rule of thumb, salt cells should be cleaned every 3-4 months to help it live its longest life!
 You’ll probably see some white calcification building up on the plates of your cell, you remove these by giving your cell an “ hydrochloric acid bath”.
 This is done by mixing 1/10 of acid to water (a tub/bucket filled with 90% water and 10% acid).
 Hold onto the top of your cell, and gently lower the plates into the bath.
 Continue to hold the plates in the water for 4-5 minutes.
 You’ll notice some bubbles, this means that the bath is eating away the calcium.
 When you’re finished, rinse the salt cell plates with water and re-fit to your chlorinator.